arkq/bluez-alsa/doc/bluealsa-cli.1.rst

     should be selected.
 The *CONFIG* shall be given as a hexadecimal string.
 If this parameter is omitted, BlueALSA will select default configuration based on codec capabilities of connected Bluetooth device.

+    Given A2DP codec configuration shall be a valid configuration in respect to the capabilities of connected Bluetooth device and the BlueALSA itself.
+If the given configuration is not valid, this command will fail with an error.
+    In such case, one can use the **--force** option to force the selection of the configuration.
+However, this may result in a non-working connection and in the worst case it may crash remote Bluetooth device!

     Selecting an A2DP codec and listing available A2DP codecs requires BlueZ SEP support (BlueZ >= 5.52).